-duction to Digital Image Processing Before We Begin Administrative Details (1): Lab Six Today We will continue with Lab 6 today Lab report required Requires the use of Matlab No camera required Ideally, you will read and look over the lab before coming to the lab!
-Some Questions to Consider (1): a What is the gradient operator?
-What is a first-order derivative?
-What is a second-order derivative?
-What is a Sobel operator?
+Before We Begin

+Administrative Details (1):

+Lab Six Today

+- We will continue with Lab 6 today

+- Lab report required

+- Requires the use of Matlab

+- No camera required

+- Ideally, you will read and look over the lab before coming to the lab!

+Some Questions to Consider (1):

+- What is the gradient operator ?

+- What is a first-order derivative ?

+- What is a second-order derivative ?

+- What is a Sobel operator ?

+- How do we apply the Sobel operator ?